USS Forrestal: 1988–1993Forrestal departed on her 20th major deployment on 25 April 1988. She steamed directly to the North Arabian Sea via the Suez Canal in support of America's Earnest Will operations in the region. She spent 108 consecutive days at sea before her first liberty port. During the five and one-half month deployment, Forrestal operated in three ocean areas and spent only 15 days in port. She returned on 7 October 1988, and received the Meritorious Unit Commendation for her superior operational performance during the deployment.

 In 1989, during work up cruises to prepare for the upcoming deployment, Forrestal was diverted from an 11-day carrier task force training exercise in the Atlantic.
 The order came in just after midnight and the Forrestal was directed to leave the task force, and proceed West at flank speed.
 After 20 hours, she slowed to 2 knots and took up station keeping off the North West coast of Puerto Rico.
-At around 12:30 the second evening, 2 helicopters arrived, delivering SEAL Team Six to the Forrestal's deck.
-The crew and its visitors cruised for 3 days to the South West Caribbean sea off the Panama and Colombian coasts, where Seal Team Six departed.
+At around 12:30 the second evening, 2 helicopters arrived, delivering SEAL Team Six to the Forrestals deck.
+The crew and its "visitors" cruised for 3 days to the South West Caribbean sea off the Panama and Colombian coasts, where Seal Team Six departed.
 It is unclear if the operation was an attempt to capture Manuel Noriega, or if it was in support of Operation Pokeweed to apprehend Colombian drug lord Pablo Escobar.

 The year of 1991 was one of anticipation and change for Forrestal and her crew, as she spent the first five months maintaining combat readiness as the east coast ready carrier.
 Maintaining a hectic and challenging period of at-sea operations, Forrestal's anticipated deployment in support of Operation Desert Storm was not to be, and orders to deploy were canceled twice during the conflict.
 The call to deploy finally came and Forrestal commenced the 22nd and final operational deployment on 30 May 1991.

 No less challenging than the months of maintaining readiness for combat, Forrestal's deployment was repeatedly referred to as "transitional."
 During the ensuing six months, Forrestal was called upon to provide air power presence and airborne intelligence support for Operation Provide Comfort, and to initiate, test and evaluate a wide range of innovative Sixth Fleet battle group tactics and new carrier roles.

 The year ended with Forrestal making advanced preparations for a change of homeport to Naval Air Station Pensacola, Florida, and the transition into a new role as the Navy's training carrier, replacing USS Lexington.
-Forrestal was redesignated AVT-59 and arrived in Pensacola on 4 February.
+Forrestal was redesignated AVT-59' and arrived in Pensacola on 4 February.
 The ship and crew returned to New Orleans for a visit in May, 1992.
 Forrestal arrived in Philadelphia on 14 September 1992 to begin a 14-month, $157 million complex overhaul prior to assuming duties as a training carrier.
-In early 1994, however, the Navy decided to decommission Forrestal and leave the Navy without a dedicated training carrier.
+In early 1993, however, the Navy decided to decommission Forrestal and leave the Navy without a dedicated training carrier.

-Commanding officers

-The following officers commanded the Forrestal from 1955 through 1993.